jeetzala/aws-ecs-task-manager/README.md

     └── task-definition-created.png
 ```

-Terraform state files and the `.terraform` working directory are intentionally excluded from the repository.
+Terraform state files and the `.terraform` working directory are excluded from the repository.

 ---